-Children are under the legal custody, authority and control of their parents until they reach the age of majority.
+Children are under the legal custody, authority, and control of their parents until they reach the age of majority.
 Unfortunately, parents may suffer from a temporary or permanent setback that may lead them to give up their legal control of their children.
 Here is how to write a legal guardianship document.

 “Parents May Suffer Temporary Challenges”

-Financial distress, homelessness, legal difficulties, drug rehabilitation or health problems could lead to parents not being able to raise their children properly.
+Financial distress, homelessness, legal difficulties, drug rehabilitation, or health problems could lead to parents not being able to raise their children properly.
 The wise parent may cede some authority temporarily or permanently in the best interests of their kids.
 The legal guardianship document is a formal declaration to the court system that another party is responsible for the well-being of the minors.

 “Format of Guardianship Document”

 The primary function of a legal guardianship document is to transfer parental authority to another party.
-The document should be a statement opening with the name, phone number, city, state and zip code of the parent(s) with legal custodial authority.
+The document should be a statement opening with the name, phone number, city, state, and zip code of the parent(s) with legal custodial authority.
 Then fill in the name of the children and their birth dates.

-List whether the guardianship transfer will be temporary for a set time period (list the beginning and ending dates), or permanent for the foreseeable future (beginning on such-and-such a date.)
+List whether the guardianship transfer will be temporary for a set time period (list the beginning and end dates), or permanent for the foreseeable future (beginning on such-and-such a date.)

 The parent giving up custodial rights should wait to sign and date the document in the presence of a notary public.
-The bottom of the form should include a space for the signing, dating and stamping of the notary public.
+The bottom of the form should include a space for the signing, dating, and stamping of the notary public.